mmertama/quts/README.md

 # Quts

 ## Introduction
 Quts is a simple programming language for writing Qt tests and having fun via writing small programs.
-It is very simple and plain, having a small step for a non-programmer who wants or needs to write a small program with any extra hassle.
+It is very simple and plain, providing a small step for a non-programmer who wants or needs to write a small program without any extra hassle.

 ## Features
-Loosely stack based imperative language with some functional progeramming twists.
-The core language is very and focus only on core functionality as program flow.
+Quts is a loosely stack based, imperative language with some functional progeramming twists.
+The core language is very small and focus only on core functionality, as just a program flow.
 Any other functionality is base on dynamic extensions, subsystems.
 For example even the integer math it is own subsystem.

 Currently implemented subsystems are